-Improvements in manufacturing and enhanced energy efficiency from high performance, low-emissivity coatings and spectrally-selective tinted glass have made specifying large glass units easier.
+Improvements in manufacturing and enhanced energy efficiency from high performance, low-emissivity coatings and spectrally selective tinted glass have made specifying large glass units easier.

-- Thermal Stress:A thermal stress break is a possibility with glass and that’s especially true with large panels.
-Breakage that is a result of thermally induced stress occurs when there is a large temperature differential between the center of the glass becomes hotter than the edge of the glass.
+- Thermal Stress:A thermally induced stress break is a possibility with glass and that’s especially true with large panels.
+Breakage that is a result of thermally induced stress occurs when there is a large temperature differential between the center of the glass and the edge of the glass.
 This temperature differential causes the center of the glass to expand faster than the edges resulting in stress at the edges that exceeds the strength of the edge.
 Because of the long perimeter of the edge, large IGUs have an even greater risk for thermal stress breaks.
-The most likely time of day for a thermal break to occur is at sunrise.
-This is due to the fact that at night, the glass panel becomes cool, then when the sun comes up and hits the glass, the glass warms up quickly, which puts stress on the cooler edges.
+The most likely time of day for a thermal break to occur is in the early morning hours.
+This is because at night, the glass panel becomes cool, then when the sun comes up and hits the glass, the center of the glass warms up quickly, which puts stress on the cooler edges.
 To ensure a large glass unit will perform under the anticipated thermal loads, Vitro glass recommends working closely with a qualified fabricator and getting a thermal stress analysis completed at the beginning of the design phase.
 Vitro glass has developed a thermal stress analysis tool that anyone can use.

-- Heat Treating:With units of this size, chances are that the glass will need heat treating.
+- Heat Treating:With units of this size, chances are the glass will need heat treatment.
 However, while heat-treating makes glass more resistant to wind loads and thermal stress, it also increases the chance of distortion.
 If visual aesthetics is a primary concern, consider increasing the thickness of the outer lite of the IGU.
 Thicker glass typically has less visual distortion when heat treated.

 - Weight: Large glass units are HEAVY, and that weight increases the chance of damage during fabrication, handling and glazing.
-One way to help prevent damage includes making sure that both the glazing contractor and the glass fabricator have the proper capabilities, equipment (such as lift assist equipment/cranes/etc.) and experience in handling large IGs.
+One way to help prevent damage includes making sure both the glazing contractor and the glass fabricator have the proper capabilities, equipment (such as lift assist equipment/cranes/etc.) and experience in handling large IGUs.